 How should the Raspberry & White Chocolate Cake be stored and can it be frozen?

 The cake will keep in an airtight container for 3 days in a cool place.
-You can freeze the sponges either alone, or decorated (but do not freeze the raspberries and other decoration).
+You can freeze the sponges either alone, or decorated (I do not recommend freezing the raspberries on top of the cake, as when defrosted they can go very soggy).
 Once the sponges are fully cool, wrap them well with cling film or put them in an airtight container with some baking paper between them.
-You can freeze the buttercream on it’s own in a tub, or you can decorate the cake and freeze it fully assembled.
+You can freeze the buttercream on itβs own in a tub, or you can decorate the cake and freeze it fully assembled.
 To do this and avoid damage to the decoration, freeze it either in an airtight container.
 Or let it freeze solid on a cake board or plate, then wrap in cling film.
-Remove the cling film when you take it out to defrost it, if you don’t it could damage the decoration as it defrosts and softens.
+Remove the cling film when you take it out to defrost it, if you donβt it could damage the decoration as it defrosts and softens.
 You can also freeze slices of the cake, again well wrapped in cling film or in airtight containers.

 Can this cake be made gluten free?

 Yes!
 For gluten free you can replace the self raising flour with a gluten free self raising flour blend.
-If you only have a gluten free plain flour blend, you will need to add additonal baking powder.
+If you only have a gluten free plain flour blend, you will need to add additional baking powder.
 The general advice is to add 2 tsp baking powder per 200g flour, so for this recipe you'd need to add 5 teaspoons baking powder.
-You may also like to add 1 tsp Xanthan Gum for better texture.
+You may also like to add 1 tsp xanthan gum for better texture.
 Please do check the labels for everything you use to make the cake if you are serving it to someone with an allergy or intolerance.

 Can this cake be made dairy free?